Here are the absolute must-have Greek pantry staples that I have in my kitchen at any time.

 Apart from spaghetti and penne I always have on hand fat macaroni pasta -as I like to call it- for Pastitsio, a baked pasta dish that is one of my favorites and the epitome of Greek comfort food.
 Orzo is another staple in my pantry, classic Giouvetsi is another favorite dish in our home.

-The herbs that are staples in my kitchen include rosemary, basil (almost every Greek house has a basil plant), dry oregano, dry bay leaf, mint, thyme and parsley.
+The herbs that are staples in my kitchen include fresh basil (almost every Greek house has a basil plant), sage, thyme and mint, dry Greek oregano, dry bay leaf.

 I always have phyllo pastry on hand because it is so easy to whip up a pie from whatever is in the fridge.
 Add some feta, fresh herbs, spices, sautéed greens, a couple of beaten eggs, wrap everything in phyllo and you have savory delicious pie ready in a hour.